 For much of the medieval period Lynn was known as Bishop’s Lynn, as it had been granted the right to hold markets by the Bishop of Norwich, and it only gained its modern name of King’s Lynn in 1537 when it passed from the control of the bishop to being directly controlled by the crown.

 Unlike some towns already featured on this blog, Lynn’s fortunes were actually improved by weather events in the 13th Century that caused the nearby river to change its route.
 Helped along by human hands after a period of flooding, the course of the wide Great Ouse found a new outfall at Lynn, giving the town a valuable connection to the sea.
-The river’s width, allowing it to accomodate large ships, plus the fact that it was navigable for many miles inland, made Lynn ideally located to receive goods both from other towns in England and the major ports of Europe.
+The river’s width, allowing it to accommodate large ships, plus the fact that it was navigable for many miles inland, made Lynn ideally located to receive goods both from other towns in England and the major ports of Europe.

 By the mid-14th Century Lynn was a thriving trading port and a member of the Hanseatic League, a trading federation that linked many port cities in northern Europe.
 The town’s location on England’s east coast made it well-situated for trade with European cities on the North Sea and Baltic coasts, and it was home to many wealthy and prosperous merchants.
 Lynn’s links with cities across Europe meant that it wouldn’t have been unusual to meet foreigners there, and by the 15th Century there was a well-established German community in the town.

 Lynn’s status as a prosperous trading centre is reflected in the town’s religious buildings.
-Before the Reformation, a number of relgious foundations existed in the town, including a friary of the Franciscan Grey Friars.
+Before the Reformation, a number of religious foundations existed in the town, including a friary of the Franciscan Grey Friars.
 The impressive 15th Century tower from that foundation still survives today, and was for many centuries used as a landmark for those coming to Lynn by sea.
 Not far from Greyfriars, a little walled-off burial ground serves as a reminder of the town’s Jewish community – those buried in this cemetery were from a community of Dutch Jewish people who settled in Lynn in the 18th and 19th Centuries, while it is also thought that a number of Jewish people lived in Lynn in the 12th Century.
 The two Gothic towers of St Margaret’s Church, known since 2011 as King’s Lynn Minster, dominate the medieval heart of Lynn.
 Construction began on this imposing building in 1101 in the town’s Saturday Marketplace, although today few traces of the original Norman building remain.
 In subsequent centuries wealthy Lynn parishioners helped to fund lavish rebuildings of St Margaret’s, which are reflected in the church’s beautiful appearance today.

 St Nicholas, located next to the Exorcist’s House, was never a full parish church in its own right.
 Despite its impressive appearance and large size, it was only ever a chapel of ease to St Margaret’s Church.
-As Lynn’s population grew as the town prospered, St Margaret’s was no longer big enough to accomodate the number of people in the parish, so St Nicholas was set up as a place of workship for those living in the affluent north part of Lynn.
+As Lynn’s population grew as the town prospered, St Margaret’s was no longer big enough to accommodate the number of people in the parish, so St Nicholas was set up as a place of worship for those living in the affluent north part of Lynn.
 St Nicholas was founded in 1200, and the present perpendicular Gothic building dates from the 1380-1410 – at this time, more people attended Mass at St Nicholas than at the main parish church of St Margaret.
 Local people long desired for St Nicholas to be created a full parish church, but this never happened.
 Today, it is no longer used for regular services but acts as an arts and cultural venue, playing host to exhibitions, concerts and workshops.

 The Exorcist’s House’s association with the supernatural has followed it down the years, with a number of tales being attached to the house.
 Its location, with a door opening out onto the churchyard, probably serves to emphasise its links with spirits and sinister tales.
 A few sources I found made reference to the house being the location of Lynn’s last exorcism before the Reformation, an incident linked to the burning of a woman at the stake in the town.
 It is unclear whether this is in any way linked to the story of Margaret Read, a woman condemned as a witch and burnt alive in 1590.
 The gruesome tale goes that when she was being burned, Margaret’s heart shot out of her body and hit a nearby building.
 A building by the Tuesday Market Place, not far from the Exorcist’s House, retains to this day a carved heart above one of its windows, supposedly the site where the witch’s heart hit the building.